KellenPretorius/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge - Adds 128 to the value of the variable TRUEKNOWLEDGE 9-divide_and_rule - Divides the value of variable POWER with that of DIVIDE.
-10-love_exponent_breath - Displays the result of variable BREATH to the power LOVE 11-binary_to_decimal - converts a number from a base 2, stored in variable BINAR, to base 10
+10-love_exponent_breath - Displays the result of variable BREATH to the power LOVE 11-binary_to_decimal - converts a number from a base 2, stored in variable BINARY, to base 10 12-combinations - Prints all possible combinations of 2 letters barring oo 13-